zugz/tox-DHTAnnouncements/DHTAnnouncements.md

-The Ping ID is generated as in the onion: it is the SHA256 hash of some per-node secret bytes, the current time rounded to 20s, the data public key in the request, and the requester's DHT public key and IP/Port.
-In the case that the request is received as a forwarded packet (see below), this IP/Port is the sender IP/Port given in the Forwarding packet; otherwise, it is the source IP/Port of the request packet.
+The Ping ID is generated as in the onion: it is the SHA256 hash of some per-node secret bytes, the current time rounded to 20s, the data public key in the request, and the requester's DHT public key and the source IP/Port.
+In the case that the request is received as a forwarded packet (see below), this IP/Port is that of the forwarder.
 The number of bytes in the representation of the IP/Port should not depend on the IP/Port, so that the length of the data to be hashed is a constant, preventing length extension attacks.